Minchumina Airport

 Minchumina Airport (IATA: LMA, ICAO: PAMH, FAA LID: MHM) is a state-owned public-use airport serving Lake Minchumina, in the Yukon-Koyukuk Census Area of the U.S. state of Alaska.
 It is also known as Lake Minchumina Airport.
 In the past, the airport used MHM IATA code.

 Scheduled passenger service at this airport is subsidized by the United States Department of Transportation via the Essential Air Service program.

 Facilities and aircraft

 Minchumina Airport covers an area of 674 acre at an elevation of 678 feet (207 m) above mean sea level.
 It has one runway designated 3/21 with a gravel surface measuring 4,200 by 100 feet (1,280 x 30 m).
 For the 12-month period ending December 31, 2005, the airport had 1,140 aircraft operations, an average of 95 per month: 96% general aviation and 4% air taxi.
+The airport's elevation is 698 feet above mean sea level.

 Airlines and destinations

 The following airline offers scheduled passenger service: